-Dear visitors, please be reminded that the National Library is closed during public holidays so it will not be open to the public on 1 May.
-The Library’s opening hours are one hour shorter on a day before a public holiday thus our Library will be open until 8:00 pm on 30 April.
+Dear visitors, please be reminded that the National Library is closed during public holidays so it will not be open to the public on the 1st and 2nd of May.
+The Library’s opening hours are one hour shorter on a day before a public holiday thus our Library will be open until 8:00 pm on the 30th of April.

-Dear visitors, please be reminded that the National Library is closed during public holidays so it will not be open to the public on the 16th of February.
-The Library’s opening hours are one hour shorter on a day before a public holiday thus our Library will be open until 5:00 pm on the 15th of February.
+Dear visitors, please be reminded that the National Library is closed during public holidays so it will not be open to the public on the 4th and 5th of April.
+The Library’s opening hours are one hour shorter on a day before a public holiday thus our Library will be open until 5:00 pm on the 3rd of April.